anliksim/maven-template-bom/README.md

 #### Versions plugin

 When using the versions plugin it's important to process all modules, as the `bom` module would be skipped otherwise as there is no parent-child relation.
+Please note this option is only available from version 2.5.

     mvn versions:set -DnewVersion=1.1-SNAPSHOT -DprocessAllModules=true